 ARC follows Fiscal Service policies and procedures that were developed, documented, disseminated, and that are periodically reviewed and updated to facilitate the implementation of logical access controls.
-Additionally, procedures specific to Oracle, Discoverer, PRISM, webTA, ConcurGov, moveLINQ, and IPP have been documented.
+Additionally, procedures specific to Oracle, Discoverer, OBI, PRISM, webTA, ConcurGov, moveLINQ, IPP, and HRConnect have been documented.
 The logical access controls are based on Treasury and Fiscal Service policies and standards (Treasury Information Technology Security Program TDP-85-01 Volume I), which, in turn, are based on the applicable Federal laws and regulations.
 These controls are the system-based mechanisms that are used to specify which individuals and/or processes are to have access to a specific system resource and the type of access that is to be permitted.
 These controls limit user access to information and restrict their system access to their designated level.

-Oracle and Discoverer
+Oracle, OBI and Discoverer

-Access to Oracle and Discoverer are restricted to users with a valid logon identification (ID) and password.
-Oracle and Discoverer logons/sessions are encrypted to protect the information, making it unintelligible to all but the intended users.
-Sessions are protected using 128-bit TLS encryption.
-Prospective Oracle and Discoverer users must complete, sign, and submit an approved Administrative Resource Center System Access Form for End User Applications to request access to Oracle.
+Access to Oracle, OBI and Discoverer are restricted to users with a valid logon identification (ID) and password.
+Oracle, OBI and Discoverer logons/sessions are encrypted to protect the information, making it unintelligible to all but the intended users.
+Sessions are protected using 128bit TLS encryption.
+Prospective Oracle, OBI and Discoverer users must complete, sign, and submit an approved Administrative Resource Center System Access Form for End User Applications to request access to Oracle.
 The end user's signature indicates that they are familiar with the Privacy Act information and security requirements and will comply with computer security requirements established by Fiscal Service and ARC.
-The form defines the user's access specifications, which will allow the user to perform his/her duties in Oracle and/or Discoverer.
+The form defines the user's access specifications, which will allow the user to perform his/her duties in Oracle and/or OBI, and Discoverer.
 Changes to existing user profiles require an e-mail to be sent to the Oracle Support Team mailbox by an authorized individual requesting the change, and defining what access should be added/deleted/changed.
-In order to remove a user's access, Customer Agencies submit a request for account termination.
-At that time, the Oracle user access is end-dated in the system to remove their access.
-Additionally, each day the Service Desk Branch generates and reviews a Discoverer report listing Oracle/Discoverer user accounts that have been inactive for 80 days.
-An e-mail is sent to the user warning them that their account will be enddated if they maintain an inactive status for 90 days.
+In order to remove a user's access, customer agencies submit a request for account termination.
+At that time, the Oracle user access is end-dated in the system to remove their access within 48 hours.
+Additionally, each day the Service Desk Branch generates and reviews a report listing Oracle/Discoverer user accounts that have been inactive for 80 days.
+An e-mail is sent to the user warning them that their account will be end-dated if they maintain an inactive status for 90 days.
 After 90 days of inactivity, the user's access will be end-dated.
-Annually, the ARC generates a Discoverer report listing system users for each Customer Agency for review.
-The Oracle Support Team updates the permissions for users based on the responses received from the Customer Agencies.
+Annually, the ARC generates a report listing system users for each customer agency for review.
+The Service Desk Branch updates the permissions for users based on the responses received from the customer agencies.